+In fiscal year 2012, the Bank did not make an early repayment of debt to the Secretary.
 In fiscal year 2011, the Bank made early repayments to the Treasury totaling \$902,906, resulting in a net loss of \$648.
 The repayment represents a capital transaction, and the loss with Treasury is reported as a loss on extinguishment of borrowings treated as capital transaction on the statements of operations and changes in net position.
-The Bank made an early repayment of debt in fiscal year 2010 for \$907,680 and a net loss of \$4,235.